 Plan for Additional Costs

 Don’t forget about financing fees and interest rates.
-Just like with any other type of loan, there will be fees associated with obtaining financing for your mobile home.
-Be sure to factor these into your budget so you have a clear understanding of what you can afford.
+Like any other type of loan, fees will be associated with obtaining financing for your mobile home.
+Be sure to factor these into your budget so you clearly understand what you can afford.

 Conclusion